 The moist environment is a friendly one to the skin cells.
 It is like putting them in the greenhouse to grow in a sheltered environment.

-Moist wound healing envirenement is now considered the most effectife approach.
-Hydrocolloid occlusive dressings result in faster and better quality of healing, supports the presence and function of nutrients, facilitates and promotes keratinocyte migration, and activates collagen synthesis.
+A moist wound healing environment is now considered the most effective approach.
+Hydrocolloid occlusive dressings result in a faster and better quality of healing, support the presence and function of nutrients, facilitates and promote keratinocyte migration, and activate collagen synthesis.

 Before I started using these sheets, I tried a different type of under-eye mask that comes in the individually sealed pouch.
 When I like the idea of the individual packaging and the shape of those patches is good, they are too thick and tend to slide down the face.

 Also, they do not cover the crow feet area well.
 The other disadvantage is that as the pouch is open, there is no place to store the mask for re-use.
 One has to come up with a small container.
 Yes, I re-use those masks 2-3 times and will tell you how.

 Another thing that made the use of those masks difficult (at least by my experience).
 When applied, they gave my eye a weird sensation like some menthol was evaporating, which irritated the eyes.